salesforce/warp-drive/tutorials/tutorial-4.a-create_custom_environments_pycuda.md

 the cuda step with the data arrays that the CUDA C step function should have access to.

 In general, we can use just a single (*dual-mode*) environment class that can run both the Python and the CUDA C modes of the environment code on a GPU.
-The `use_cuda` flag enables switching between those modes.
+The `env_backend = "pycuda"` enables switching between those modes.
 Note that the environment class will need to subclass `CUDAEnvironmentContext`, which essentially adds attributes to the environment (such as the `cuda_data_manager` and `cuda_function_manager`) that are required for running on a GPU.
 This also means that the environment itself can be stepped through only on a GPU.
 Please refer to the [Tag (Continuous)](https://www.github.com/salesforce/warp-drive/blob/master/example_envs/tag_continuous/tag_continuous.py) for a detailed working example.

 ```python
 """